A New Chapter for Specialised UK Real Estate Funds

 Waystone’s Real Estate Administration Solution

 At Waystone, we go beyond traditional administration services.
-Our real estate team supports end-to-end operations—right down to rent invoicing, lease smoothing, incentive tracking, property budget analytics and property-level cash flows.
+Our real estate & infrastructure fund administration team supports end-to-end operations—right down to rent invoicing, lease smoothing, incentive tracking, property budget analytics and property-level cash flows.
 We consolidate complex data across jurisdictions, enabling managers to make decisions with clarity, speed and compliance assurance.

 Ultimately, our role is to help managers focus on the big picture and their core area of focus—investing in the future of cities, communities and critical infrastructure.
 And with the right tools, governance and support, managers can rise to meet society’s next set of challenges.

-If you have any questions or would like to find out more, please contact your usual Waystone representative via the below.
+If you have any questions or would like to find out more about our real estate administration solution, please contact your usual Waystone representative via the below.

 Contact us